 A candidate's practical (portfolio) examination submission must not contain any:

 - information that identifies the candidate (by name and/or photograph) or the candidate's school.
-This includes names of persons associated with the candidate's school - evidence of previous marking or teacher annotations/comments.
+This includes names of persons associated with the candidate or the candidate's school - evidence of previous marking or teacher annotations/comments.